-In 1998, a credentialing collection and verification program, which became known as the CoreSTAT, was created by legislative mandate to standardize the process for health care practitioners regulated by MQA.2 However, on July 1, 2002, the legislative mandate was repealed and health care practitioners were no longer required to report core credentials data to the DOH.3 By November 30, 2003, CoreSTAT was disabled and subscribers were no longer able to access the collected practitioner data.4
+In 1998, a credentialing collection and verification program, which became known as the CoreSTAT, was created by legislative mandate to standardize the process for health care practitioners regulated by MQA.
+However, on July 1, 2002, the legislative mandate was repealed and health care practitioners were no longer required to report core credentials data to DOH.
+By November 30, 2003, CoreSTAT was disabled and subscribers were no longer able to access the collected practitioner data.4

-At the time the CoreSTAT program was created, it was used as an internal MQA program, and a work unit was established to manage the program.
+The CoreSTAT program was developed in-house within the MQA Division and a work unit was established to manage the program.
 The credentialing process initially included medical doctors, osteopathic physicians, chiropractic physicians, and podiatric physicians, and allowed for the addition of other health care practitioners.
-But in 1999, CoreSTAT was expanded to include all health care practitioners and required the DOH to charge a fee to access the core credentials data.
+However, in 1999, CoreSTAT was expanded to include all health care practitioners and required DOH to charge a fee to access the core credentials data.
 Additionally, a thirteen-member Credentials Verification Advisory Council was created to assist with the development of guidelines for establishment of the standardized credentials verification program.
 In 2000, the Credentials Verification Advisory Council was repealed.

 Contracted vendors were also solicited to implement the statutory requirements of the CoreSTAT program.
-Over the four years it operated, the total cost of the CoreSTAT program was \$14,712,566 and the total revenues collected for the program was \$173,815.
+Over the four years it operated, the total cost of the CoreSTAT program was \$14,712,566 and the total revenues collected for the program were \$173,815.
 The CoreSTAT program was funded by the MQA Trust Fund.
-Difficulty with implementing the system is believed to have been the reason for repeal.
+Difficulty with implementing the system is believed to have been the reason for repeal.8